IGLOU-EU/mogh/README.md

 To enable or disable automatic signoff fixing.
 This flag will try to automatically add the signoff to the commit.
 It use git variable `GIT_AUTHOR_NAME` and `GIT_AUTHOR_EMAIL` to generate it.
 > Can be set to 0 or 1.
 Default is 1.

+#### mogh.wip.prevent-push
+To enable or disable the WIP tag push prevention.
+This flag will prevent the push of a commit with the WIP tag.
+> Can be set to 0 or 1.
+Default is 1.